Emma Raducanu wary of Anastasia Potapova at Australian Open as British No 1 bids to reach third round in Melbourne

 Emma Raducanu is wary of her second-round opponent Anastasia Potapova at the Australian Open on Wednesday; Watch the ATP and WTA Tours live on Sky Sports Tennis and Sky Sports+, streaming service NOW and the Sky Sports app

-British No 1 Emma Raducanu has admitted she is wary of her second-round opponent Anastasia Potapova at the Australian Open on Wednesday.
+British No 1 Emma Raducanu is wary of her second-round opponent Anastasia Potapova at the Australian Open on Wednesday.

 Raducanu was unimpressed by being scheduled in the night session on Sunday for her opening match but the positive is, having prevailed against Thailand's world No 195 Mananchaya Sawangkaew 6-4 6-1, she has two days to prepare for a second-round match with Potapova.